This page shows you how to deploy a sample container that has already been uploaded to the Container Registry repository to Cloud Run.

 Cloud Run is available in the following regions:

-If you already created a Cloud Run service, you can view the region in the Cloud Run dashboard in the GCP Console.
+If you already created a Cloud Run service, you can view the region in the Cloud Run dashboard in the Cloud Console.

 Congratulations!
 You have just deployed to Cloud Run a container that responds to incoming web requests.
 Cloud Run automatically scales your container up to handle the received requests, then scales down when demand decreases.
 You only pay for the CPU, Memory and Networking consumed during request handling.